A Complete SOC Response Guide: Black Basta Ransomware

 - Block C2 infrastructure: Add known Black Basta domains and IPs to firewall blocklists.
 Block outbound connections to Tor nodes.

-Phase 2: Investigation and Scoping
+Phase 2: Investigation & Scoping

 - Identify patient zero: Trace the initial infection vector: phishing email, exploited vulnerability, or social engineering.